Search

 Latest research on laser therapy/sports injuries

-The latest research on low-level laser therapy shows that it produces consistent results in treating a wide variety of sports injuries.
+Research on low-level laser therapy shows that it produces consistent results in treating a wide variety of sports injuries.
 The typical response of your body to any kind of injury in sports is an inflammatory stage, during which new cells are generated and new tissues are produced.
 This inflammatory stage can go on for quite some time since a great deal of new tissue and cells may be required.
 This is where laser therapy can help in a major way.
 It expedites the inflammatory stage and accelerates the entire healing process so that mobility and functionality can be restored much more quickly.

 A match made in Heaven